HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="pages-with-iframe.png",
+  caption="Pages with `<iframe>`.",
-  caption="4.1% of pages utilized in iframe within the analyzed content.", description="A pie chart comparing pages with an iframe versus those without.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1839527748&format=interactive", sheets_gid="1009024750", sql_file="robots-meta-usage.sql"
+  description="A pie chart showing 4.1% of mobile pages utilized in iframe within the analyzed content, and 95.9% did not use an iframe.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1839527748&format=interactive", sheets_gid="1009024750", sql_file="robots-meta-usage.sql"
   )
 }}

 A little more than 4% of pages contain an `<iframe>` element.
-Of the 4.1% of pages containing that element, 76% of them had the iframe noindexed, making them a potential use case for the new indexifembedded tag.
+Of the 4.1% of pages containing that element, 76% of them had the iframe noindexed, making them a potential use case for the new `indexifembedded` tag.

-However, a miniscule percentage of sites have adopted the indexifembedded robots tag.
+However, a miniscule percentage of sites have adopted the `indexifembedded` robots tag.
 The tag can be found on just 0.015% of pages surveyed.

-Of the pages that have adopted the indexifembedded tag, 98.3% of them implemented it in the header while 66.3% are using the HTML.
+Of the pages that have adopted the `indexifembedded` tag, 98.3% of them implemented it in the header while 66.3% are using the HTML.

 {{ figure_markup(
   image="indexifembedded-useragents.png",
+  caption="`Indexifembedded` user agents.",
-  caption="The majority of indexifembedded implementations use a robots header at 98.3% and target the googlebot user agent.", description="A column chart showing robots headers and robots tag usage with indexifembedded.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=994494235&format=interactive", sheets_gid="1009024750", sql_file="robots-meta-usage.sql"
+  description="A bar chart showing the majority of indexifembedded implementations use a robots header at 98.3% and target the `googlebot` user agent.
+The other three user agents (`google`, `gogglebot-news`, and `robots` show 0% usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=994494235&format=interactive", sheets_gid="1009024750", sql_file="robots-meta-usage.sql"